-The data will be available from the DNA starting from 01 Dec 2020 at the latest.
+The data is now available from the DNA.
 To access the data from the DNA, you will need to get in touch with the NoHoW Scientific Management Group using the form below.
 Note that in order to satisfy constraints of the study informed consent, to gain access to the data, a member of the NoHoW consortium must be included as a research partner and a research collaboration agreement/contract signed before access is granted.

 - that the necessary resources to perform the requested project, regarding research competence and facilities are available or can be provided.

 Once this is established and your request approved, we will send you a data sharing agreement.

 Members of the NoHoW Scientific Management group are:

 - Graham Horgan, James Hutton Institute, Scotland (Data management and analyses, Current Chair of the Scientific Management group),

 - Professor Berit L Heitmann, RegionH, Denmark (Coordinator of NoHoW and Principal Investigator of the NoHoW trial in Denmark),